-HW Fisher LLP is registered to carry out audit work in the UK.
-Details of our audit registration can be viewed at www.auditregister.org.uk under reference C008695908.
+Audit services are provided by HW Fisher Audit, a trading name of Sumer Auditco Limited, which is registered to carry out audit work in the UK.
+Details of the audit registration can be viewed at www.auditregister.org.ukunder reference C01101214.